espinosajuanma/learning/linux/20220915014158/README.md

 To append a line we used `a` command, but if we want to input text before the line we are currently in we can use the `i` command.

+## Changing lines

+We can use the command `c` for change a line.
+For example `1c` will make us to change the first line for a new one.

+## Deleting lines

+To remove lines we use the command `d`.
+For example to delete line number two we say `2d`

+## Undo command

+We only have one history back of changes tu undo our changes.
+For this use the command `u`.

+## Copy, Pasting and Moving lines

+To copy a line we use the command `t`.
+And we need to tell the target position of that line.
+For example: `3t0` will copy the line 3 and paste it in the position 0.

+In a similar way the move (m) command works but it is more like cutting and pasting.
+Using `1m2` we can move the line one to the second position.

+## Searching through lines

+As vim to search a word or something we can use the slash command `/`.

+But this will prompt us the first occurrence of the query.
+We will have to repeat the command for the next occurrence and so on.

+Searching `/World`.
+Or even a using regular expressions.